desihub/desitemplate/README.rst

 Introduction
 ============

-This repository is intended to be a template for other repositories.
+This repository is intended to be a template for other **Python** repositories.

 Product Name
 ============